Biddy Early: Work and fame

 When people didn't get the help they wanted from the priests or doctors, or if they couldn't afford to see a doctor, they would turn to Biddy.
 Her cures did not only consist of applying herbs to a wound or feeding a recipe to the sick.
 She was insightful and intuitive, which helped her to recognise and understand people's needs and choose appropriate yet creative measures to address them.
 Biddy was also called upon occasionally to treat animals.
 During her time, the death of an animal could lead to an inability to complete required tasks and cause a farm to fail.
 This was important because it could, in turn, lead to eviction and poverty and, in extreme cases, loss of human life.
 For the same reasons, farmers also asked Biddy to help with other problems related to daily life, such as restoring a spring well or fixing a problem with the farm's butter production.

-At some point Biddy acquired a bottle that became as famous as she was.
+At some point, Biddy acquired a bottle that became as famous as she was.
 She would frequently look into the bottle, which contained some sort of dark liquid, when considering possible cures for her visitors.
 She took the bottle everywhere, and it was even with her when she died.
 Her cures are the main reason she became well-known, but her strong personality was also an important factor.
-According to one biographer, "In many ways, what Biddy is purported to have done is what an oppressed peasantry would themselves wish to have done if they had dared", because she was independent and refused to be "browbeaten by [the priests' and landlord's] authoritarian ways".
+According to one biographer: "In many ways, what Biddy is purported to have done is what an oppressed peasantry would themselves wish to have done if they had dared, [because she was independent and refused to be] browbeaten by [the priests' and landlords'] authoritarian ways."

 Conflicts

 Although the Catholic Church, which held authority over the lives of many people at the time, did not approve of Biddy's activities, she encouraged people to listen to its priests.
 The priests openly disapproved of her and discouraged people from visiting, yet some secretly continued to visit.
 People believed she was good, and some felt the real reason the priests didn't like her was that they "thought if Biddy wasn't [practising medicine] the people'd be going with five shillings an' ten shillings to themselves".
 This notion is repeated frequently in interviews with those who had personal knowledge of Biddy.
 Another contributing factor must have been the folklore and mysticism that surrounded her.
 While Biddy was from a class of small tenant farmers, the priests were usually from more comfortable backgrounds and placed emphasis on education, so they were "only too anxious to leave behind them the half-lit world of peasant lore and herbal medicine".

-In 1865 Biddy was accused of witchcraft under the Witchcraft Act 1586 and was brought before a court in Ennis.
+In 1865, Biddy was accused of witchcraft under the Witchcraft Act 1586 (28 Eliz.
+1. c.
+2 (I)) and was brought before a court in Ennis.
 This would have been unusual in the 1860s.
 The few who agreed to testify against her later backed out.
 She was released for lack of sufficient evidence.
 Many local people supported her.